 Having a lot of thoughts doesn’t mean you’re doing something wrong

 If you have a lot of thoughts, it doesn’t mean you’re failing in meditating, it just shows you that you’re starting that day at a point where you have a lot of thoughts.
 Personally, I would even say that you are already meditating.
-You recognize in meditation (looking inward) your own agitate and it becomes the object of your concentration.
+You recognize your own agitation in meditation (when looking inwards) and it becomes the object of your deeper concentration.

 At this point, it is important to engage without evaluation and without attachment, to accept one’s and his thoughts as they are at the moment and simply to practice concentration.
 Through this effort alone, you will be able to feel the positive effects of coming to rest.